NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4PayloadsForResponders.md

 Any Responder of the request 'message bundle' **must** first check the *MessageHeader.destination* and verify the *MessageHeader.destination.receiver.reference* refers to their Organisation.
 The *MessageHeader.destination.endpoint* is, in turn, the Healthcare Service ID they are expected to be processing the request on behalf of.

 The type of request **must** be checked next and there are three important elements which drive workflow:
 * **eventCoding** - determines the type of request.
-The value **must** be populated from this [CodeSystem](https://simplifier.net/NHSBookingandReferrals/message-events-bars) and will always be referral for this Application.
+The value **must** be populated from this [CodeSystem](https://simplifier.net/NHSBookingandReferrals/message-events-bars) and will always be 'referral' for this Application.
 * **reasonCode** - indicates whether the message is new or an update to something the Requester already has.
 The value **must** be populated from this [CodeSystem](https://simplifier.net/NHSBookingandReferrals/message-reason-bars).
 * **definition** - specifies the [MessageDefinition](https://simplifier.net/nhsbookingandreferrals/~resources?category=Example&exampletype=MessageDefinition&sortBy=DisplayName) the request **must** adhere to and **must** be rejected if it fails to do so.

 Once the above checks have been made the detail of the request can start to be unpacked and processed.
 The *MessageHeader.focus* provides the key to doing this.
 It indicates the lens through which the request 'message bundle' **must** be interpreted.
 In this Application the element will always point to the ServiceRequest.
 Most other FHIR resources in the 'message bundle' will link to or from the 'focus' resource.

-When generating asynchronous (Interim or Final) Response messages (as opposed to an HTTP synchronous response (200) message), where a Responder is sending a 'message bundle' back to the Requester.
+????
+FOR LEIGH When generating asynchronous (Interim or Final) Response messages (as opposed to an HTTP synchronous response (200) message), where a Responder is sending a 'message bundle' back to the Requester.
 Firstly, the Requester, in the original request **must** include a NHSD-Target-Identifier (their reference on the Endpoint Catalogue) under *MessageHeader.source.endpoint*, to which the Responder is able to direct a response back to, regardless of whether they expect a response or not.
 The Responder **must** take and store this value, along with the *Bundle.Id* value, to send a response message back to the Requester through the BaRS API Proxy.

 The workflow dictates an asynchronous response is to be sent, the Responder **must** populate *MessageHeader.response.identifier* with the *Bundle.Id* of the original request 'message bundle' and set the *MessageHeader.response.code* value to 'ok'.